StavrosNik4/Graphics-Programming-Projects/README.md

 # Graphics Programming Projects
 University Projects for Graphics classes.
 Implemented with C and OpenGL (GLUT).

+## How to run the executables?

+Just download the .exe files and the .dll file, put them together in a folder and just run them.

 ## Computer Graphics Class Projects

 This is a collection of 3 projects we made during the semester of the Computer Graphics class.
 Although they are quite simple they taught us the basics of Graphics Programming.